 Project Re•Vision is a Canadian Institutes for Health Research (CIHR) funded initiative which uses arts-based research methods of digital storytelling and drama to dismantle stereotypical understandings of disability and difference that create barriers to healthcare.
-Our unique methodology of putting on workshops that invite diversely-embodied stakeholders to create digital stories in the communities generated out of these groups sits at a nexus between the academy and the community, between professional and participatory arts and activism, and between critical disability studies and health research and practice (Rice et al, accepted, f.c).
+Its unique methodology of putting on workshops that invite diversely-embodied stakeholders to create digital stories in the communities generated out of these groups sits at a nexus between the academy and the community, between professional and participatory arts and activism, and between critical disability studies and health research and practice.
 Since returning to the UK from Toronto I am not actively involved in the day-to-day work of project Re•Vision; however, I remain a research and writing collaborator.
-See our latest publication here.
+You can find our latest publications here.

-Me and You is a short digital film I produced as part of Project ReVision.
+Me and You is a digital story I produced as part of Project ReVision.
 You can see the film here.

-Me and You is currently touring a range of multimedia and arts festivals, community and activist spaces, and academic conferences:
+Me and You toured a range of multimedia and arts festivals, community and activist spaces, and academic conferences:

 1. Liddiard, K. (May, 2013) Me and You.
 Screened at Borders without Boundaries: Canadian Disability Studies Association 2014 Annual Conference

 2. Liddiard, K. (October, 2013) Me and You.
 Screened at Disability Arts Cabaret on the Road, George Brown College, Toronto

 3. Liddiard, K. (April, 2013) Me and You.
 Screened at Make All Good Things Fall Apart: A Community Event, Toronto, Canada.

 4. Liddiard, K. (January, 2012) Me and You.
 Screened at Health Canada (Government of Canada) Diversity Week, Toronto, Canada.

 5. Liddiard, K. (November, 2012) Me and You.
 Screened at the Festival of Moving Media (FOMM), Guelph, Canada.